ncatlab/nlab-content/pages/2755.md

 * automatic table of contents goes here
 {:toc}

 #Idea#

 One imagines that from a [[quantum field theory]] one can derive a [[classical field theory]] of which the original quantum field theory may be regarded as a [[quantization]].
+Whereas quantization may be haphazard, since quantum physics seems to be a more fundamental description of reality that need not be derivable from anything classical, we expect taking the classical limit to be more systematic, since the appearance of a classical world in some regimes should be explicable by fundamental quantum theories.
+However, it may not be as systematic as some people would like, as in this [blog discussion](http://golem.ph.utexas.edu/category/2009/10/this_weeks_finds_in_mathematic_43.html#c028689).

 What precisely this means and to which degree precisely it makes sense depends on which precise formulation of these concepts one considers.
 For instance when regarding [[deformation quantization]] as definition the quantum theory then taking the classical limit is an obvious straightforward operation.
 But in more complete contexts, such as when the [[quantum field theory]] is realized as an [[FQFT]] or [[AQFT]], the passage to the classical limit may be subtle or not make sense at all.

 Most prescriptions for taking classical limits are formulated in algebraic settings.
-To fit for instance a 1-dimensional [[FQFT]] intoo the discussion one is likely to find in the literature, one will have to encode it equivalently in its [[spectral triple]] (as described there) and then proceed with that.
+To fit for instance a 1-dimensional [[FQFT]] into the discussion one is likely to find in the literature, one will have to encode it equivalently in its [[spectral triple]] (as described there) and then proceed with that.

 #References#